voxel51/fiftyone/docs/source/user_guide/evaluation.rst

 be populated on each sample that records whether that sample's prediction is correct.

-The example below demonstrates simple evaluation on an image dataset from the :ref:`Dataset Zoo <fiftyone-model-zoo>`, adds some predictions via a pre-trained model from the :ref:`Model Zoo <fiftyone-model-zoo>` to a subset of the dataset, and then evaluates the predictions:
+The example below demonstrates simple evaluation on the :ref:`CIFAR-10 dataset <dataset-zoo-cifar10>` from the Dataset Zoo with some fake predictions added to it to demonstrate the workflow:

 .. code-block:: python
     :linenos:

+    import random

     import fiftyone as fo
     import fiftyone.zoo as foz